 Heading into 2020 we have most of the names that finished up top in 2019 projected to do the same.
 This has a lot to do with targeting offenses that move the ball.
 Harrison Butker finished first in fantasy points, averaging 9.2 per game.
 He was extremely efficient, and also led the league in field goal attempts.
 Wil Lutz was second, and both also were among the tops in extra points as well.
 Both come in as top five options.

 Making a jump this past year was Zane Gonzalez.
 He will be used as an example below of how an improved offense can help out kickers in fantasy.
-With an offense that was fast paced, he had 35 attempts, and finished fourth in fantasy points.
+With a fast-paced offense, he had 35 attempts and finished fourth in fantasy points.
 We should get Robbie Gould back to strong numbers, and the same goes for Greg Zuerlein.
 Both project to be top five kickers in fantasy points, who are on offenses that move the ball with ease.

 You will find that the kicker rankings tie into how offenses perform.
 Teams that don’t score often, play slow, or are constantly trailing will not produce strong fantasy numbers for kickers.
 The Jets, Colts, Redskins, and Raiders kickers last season all finished among the bottom in fantasy points.
 The volume just wasn’t there for them to produce, and that is the most crucial aspect for kickers.